wrafael91/movie-app/README.md

 TMDB Movie Application with React.js, Node.js, Express and MongoDB.

 This a web-movie application which it renders 6 pages: home, top-rated, popular, upcoming, now-playing and favorite movies.
 Favorite page is driven to show up all movie list stored by user.
-Frontend side was designed by using React.js, HTML, CSS and Bootstrap facilities at Navbar, footer, login/register section, grid-cards for movies, etc. Backend side was coded by using Node.js and Express.
+Frontend side was designed by using React.js and Bootstrap facilities at Navbar, footer, login/register section, grid-cards for movies, etc. Backend side was coded by using Node.js and Express.
 Database is connected to MongoDB Atlas in which the user is allowed to store it´s favorite movies.
 HTTP requests from client to server side, server to api side, both are supported by using Axios (GET and POST).

 Client side uses React hooks (useState, useEffect) at function components to save and update current state on variables used to support api info fetched by Axios from TMDB api.
 The app design is